 The word “positive parenting” is widely used in the parenting field; I’m sure you’ve heard it in every parenting book or magazine you’ve ever read.

-Many people mock the phrase “positive parenting,” and their reply is that they feel it involves enabling your child to make decisions in your household and that your child will be raised with poor behaviour, entitlement, and disrespect.
+Many people mock the phrase “positive parenting,” and their reply is that they feel it involves enabling your child to make decisions in your household and that your child will be raised with poor behavior, entitlement, and disrespect.

 Permissive parenting is not one of the characteristics of positive parenting.